mnielsen/notes-on-writing/notes_on_writing.md

 quota for the day, and after that, stop where you know what happens next.

+**Finding what's new:** This may be finding a new result, it may be digging out a narrative.
+It's about what's going on when you're having trouble, when a difficulty is presenting itself.
+It's about patience.
+It's about finding new sources of stimuli.
+It's about trying things which you _know_ won't work, as a way of learning new things.

+**On prefaces:** (1) Most prefaces are awful.
+They drone on, with little idea of what they should accomplish.
+(2) An introduction or preface is a literary form in its own right.
+(3) A good preface explains what a book is about, who it is for, and what that person can expect to learn.
+It omits everything obvious, and only explains what is strikingly different about the book's answers to those questions.
+A preface is good very nearly in proportion to the extent that has a striking of view.
+(4) It takes patience to write a good preface.
+Doing so requires a superb understanding of what your book is trying to achieve, and it may require many attempts to figure that out.
+(5) Steven Pinker's preface to "The Language Instinct" is very good.
+Zed Shaw's for "Learn Python the Hard Way" is also pretty good.
+But for each good example, I've found ten that are bad, or mediocre.
+(6) If material for the preface can be delayed until later in the book, it should be.
+People don't want to be reading *about the book* any more than absolutely necessary, they want to be enjoying the actual subject at hand.

 ## Titles

 **A Brief History of Time (Hawking):** Amusing, in multiple ways: the